SansGuidon/bookmarks/README.md

 > News
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)
 * [Collaborative Fund](http://www.collaborativefund.com/blog/archive/) - About information, collaboration and investments
+* [wikiHow](https://www.wikihow.com/Main-Page) - How to instructions you can trust, aka How to do anything.
+However, if you take a look at sections such as [Family Life](http://www.wikihow.com/Category:Family-Life) it can be creepy....
+(I mean, do we need a site to learn what is family about  ?) **See also** :fr: [FR] the [french version](https://fr.wikihow.com/Accueil)

 > Learn
 * [Jason Fried](https://m.signalvnoise.com/is-group-chat-making-you-sweat-744659addf7d) - (2016) Is group chat making you sweat?